kodekloudhub/community-faq/etcd-faq.md

 This is the one you need to learn for the CKA, as that's how the clusters are deployed, both there and in the labs.

+It is a change to a single line in the manifest.

 1. Edit the manifest file for `etcd` on the controlplane node.
 This is found in <br>`/etc/kubernetes/manifests/etcd.yaml`.
 1. Scroll down to the `volumes` section and find the volume that describes the data directory (see below).
 1. Edit the `hostPath/path` of the volume with name `etcd-data` from `/var/lib/etcd` to `/var/lib/etcd-from-backup` (or whichever directory you used for the restore command).
 Note that you *do not* change the `--data-dir` command line argument to `etcd` in the container's command specification.